-- Presentation of the consolidated financial statements which assumes that the Company will continue in operation for the foreseeable future, obtain additional financing as required, and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due. - The analysis of the functional currency for each entity of the Company.
-In concluding that the Canadian dollar is the functional currency of the parent and its subsidiary companies, management considered the currency that mainly influences the cost of providing goods and services in each jurisdiction in which the Company operates.
-As no single currency was clearly dominant the Company also considered secondary indicators including the currency in which funds from financing activities are denominated and the currency in which funds are retained. - The Company accounts for its investment in joint venture on an equity method basis and, at each period end, management is required to make an assessment as to whether there are indicators of impairment that would require the Company to test the investment for impairment.
-If indicators of impairment exist, the Company would be required to determine the net recoverable amount which is based on expected cash flows to be earned from the investment or fair value of the investment less cost to sell.
-Management has determined that there were no indicators of impairment as at June 30, 2019. - The initial recognition of the fair value of the Company's investment in joint venture upon completion of the Plan of Arrangement described in Note 3 has been identified as an accounting policy which involves judgments or assessments made by management.
-We have accounted for this transaction as a disposition of subsidiaries in exchange for an investment in a joint venture.
-The fair value of our Investment in POI has been measured using a discounted cash flow model based on our best estimate of what inputs a market participant would consider appropriate.
-Key assumptions included commodity prices, reserves and resources, operating and capital costs and discount, foreign exchange and inflation rates.
-A change to these inputs would alter the value of our Investment in POI and the gain that we have recognized on close of this transaction. - Management is required to assess impairment in respect to the Company's mineral property interests.
+- Management is required to assess impairment in respect to the Company's mineral property interests.
 The triggering events are defined in IFRS 6.
 In making the assessment, management is required to make judgments on the status of each project and the future plans towards finding commercial reserves.
-Management has determined that there were no indicators of impairment as at June 30, 2019. - The determination of our tax expense for the period and deferred tax assets and liabilities involves significant estimation and judgement by management.
+Management has determined that there were no indicators of impairment as at September 30, 2019. - The determination of our tax expense for the period and deferred tax assets and liabilities involves significant estimation and judgement by management.
 In determining these amounts, we interpret tax legislation in a variety of jurisdictions and make estimates of the expected timing of the reversal of deferred tax assets and liabilities.
 We also make estimates of future earnings which affect the extent to which potential future tax benefits may be used.
 We are subject to assessments by various taxation authorities, which may interpret legislation differently.
 These differences may affect the final amount or the timing of the payment of taxes.
 We provide for such differences where known based on our best estimate of the probable outcome of these matters.